Aggressively ensuring quality in both design and manufacturing

 Honda's R&D departments create drawings for maximum ease of manufacture in order to limit process variability and prevent human error during the manufacturing process.
 These drawings serve as the basis of our quality assurance efforts.

 Specifically, engineers utilize a database of measures and techniques for preventing past market quality issues and other information as they communicate closely with manufacturing departments during the initial development stage.
-Product function, performance, and quality assurance concepts are committed to writing and shared to coordinate efforts with production departments' process assurance activities and to coordinate quality assurance concepts.
+Product function, performance, and quality assurance initiatives are committed to writing and shared to coordinate efforts with production departments' process assurance activities and to coordinate quality assurance initiatives.

 2. Assuring quality through production processes